Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Related Work

-\textbf{Dehazing datasets} Quantitative evaluation for dehazing requires the hazy image and the corresponding clean background as a reference.
-These pairs are generally difficult to capture in real as it is usually impossible to control the outdoor environments.
-Researchers in this field find other ways for generating the datasets.
-The most common approach is to render haze on clean images with its depth information using Eq.~\ref{eq:scattering_model}~\cite{fattal2014,li2019reside,tarel2012frida}.
-An exception is the dataset of Li~\etal~\cite{li2017survey} that applies physics-based rendering technique (\ie~{ray tracing})~\cite{pharr2010physically} to generate the haze effect on synthetic scenes.
-Fattal~\cite{fattal2014} provides a dehazing dataset rendered from real images and their depth maps.
+\textbf{Dehazing datasets} Quantitative evaluation and supervised learning for dehazing require the hazy image and the pixel-wise corresponding clear image as a reference.
+These pairs are difficult to capture in real as it is usually impossible to control the outdoor environments.
+Alternatively, the most common approach is to render haze on clean images with its depth using Eq.~\ref{eq:scattering_model}~\cite{fattal2014,li2019reside,tarel2012frida}.
+An exception is the dataset of Li~\etal~\cite{li2017survey} that applies physics-based rendering (\ie~{ray tracing})~\cite{pharr2010physically} to generate the haze effect on synthetic scenes.
+Fattal~\cite{fattal2014} renders from real images and their depth maps.
 FRIDA~\cite{tarel2012frida} dataset focuses on driving scenarios and uses synthetic road backgrounds from graphics models.
-These early datasets are all limited in size and can serve only as small benchmarking.
-To meet the need for training a neural network for dehazing, large scale datasets are then created. \cite{sakaridis2018semantic} introduces a foggy Cityscapes dataset using images from the Cityscapes dataset~\cite{cordts2016cityscapes}. \cite{li2019reside} proposes a general dehazing dataset named RESIDE.
+The datasets are small and are not suitable for learning-based methods.
+Recently, \cite{sakaridis2018semantic} introduces a foggy Cityscapes dataset using images from the Cityscapes dataset~\cite{cordts2016cityscapes}.
+However, the depth map quality in Cityscapes is poor in terms of considering is as haze transmission ground truth.
+Therefore the hazy images rendered from them are not satisfying.
+In addition, the Foggy-Driving dataset only contains 101 samples with varying image size.
+This dataset is only suitable for benchmarking dehazing methods. \cite{O_HAZE_2018} introduces a small set of 45 fine-crafted hazy images, which are usually served well in evaluating dehazing methods rather than providing a training option for learning-based methods. \cite{li2019reside} proposes a general dehazing dataset named RESIDE.
 Its indoor training set (ITS) is built on existing indoor RBGD datasets NYUv2~\cite{silberman2012nyu} and Middleburry stereo~\cite{scharstein2003high}.
-The outdoor training set (OTS) collects real outdoor images with their depth estimated using~\cite{liu2015learning}.
+The outdoor training set (OTS) collects real outdoor images with their depth estimated using learning-based single image 2D to 3D estimation~\cite{liu2015learning}.
+The accuracy of learning-based depth is still not satisfying because it is much poorer than physically measured depths.
+However, the physically measuring is impractical currently due to the limitation of technical facilities.
 Other kinds of datasets like subjective evaluation datasets and task-driven datasets are not discussed here.